Sustainable Forestry Initiative: Conservation organizations

-SFI is supported by conservation groups such as the American Bird Conservancy, Ducks Unlimited Canada, Arbor Day Foundation, American Forests, and the Canadian Parks Council (all of which serve on the SFI Board).

-Unlike SFI, the FSC included environmental groups such as Greenpeace among its founders.
-The National Wildlife Federation and World Wide Fund for Nature (WWF) currently serve on the FSC Board.
-The Sierra Club endorses only FSC.
+As of 2025, the conservation groups Ducks Unlimited Canada, Arbor Day Foundation, and Nature Conservancy Canada serve on the SFI Board.
+In 2012, a World Wide Fund for Nature (WWF) representative served on the FSC Board.
+In 2013, the Sierra Club endorsed only FSC, but as of 2025 they actively oppose them.

-Critiques of SFI
+Criticism

 Marketing practices

 On September 9, 2009 the Washington State Forest Law Center, on behalf of the environmental protection group ForestEthics, filed complaints against SFI Inc. with the Federal Trade Commission and the Internal Revenue Service.
 The FTC complaint accused SFI Inc. of misleading consumers with deceptive marketing practices.
 The complaint cited various aspects of SFI's marketing, including its claim that it is an “independent” not-for-profit organization, its dependence on the timber industry for funding, and the vagueness of SFI's environmental standards, which allow SFI-certified landowners to be certified merely because the landowner is complying with state environmental regulations.
-The 2009 complaint cited SFI's certification as an example of greenwash.

-Both the FTC and IRS investigated the complaints made against SFI and found them without merit.
-No action was taken by either investigative body.

-Conflict of interest
+In response SFI ally, the Coalition for Fair Forest Certification, filed a counter-complaint with FTC against the Forest Stewardship Council, arguing that it was similarly flawed and actively sought to exclude SFI certified companies from LEED certification.
+No action resulted.

+In April 2013, SFI sent a cease and desist letter to ForestEthics regarding their criticisms and threatened to sue.
+In June 2013, ForestEthics partnered with Greenpeace to file another complaint with the FTC, alleging that SFI was violating the FTC's standards by claiming that the products they certify were "green."
+They further alleged that this was due to SFI's close connection to timber companies.
+SFI responded to the accusation by suggesting that the complaint was part of an effort to bias companies towards the Forest Stewardship Council instead.

+In late 2022, several environmental organizations in Canada filled a complaint with the Canadian Competition Bureau that the SFI was engaged in misleading advertising practices by falsely claiming that it's certifications did not promote sustainable forestry.
+They accused the SFI of greenwashing.
+In February 2023, the Canadian Competition Bureau launched a probe to investigate.

+Non-profit status

 The complaint filed with the IRS requested an examination of SFI Inc.’s non-profit status, based on the argument that SFI benefits the private interests of its corporate landowners and not the public interest, as well as the fact that SFI draws funding from the wood and paper industry.
 The complaint asserts that in serving the private interests of wood and paper companies that want a "green" image, SFI is inappropriately granted a nonprofit status reserved for public charities.

-The IRS investigated the complaint as well as conducted a thorough examination of SFI's non-profit status and concluded that it was appropriate and that no further action was required.

 Sierra Club complaint

-The Sierra Club lodged a formal complaint with SFI, alleging that Weyerhaeuser engaged in risky and irresponsible logging on steep slopes that led to 1,259 landslides in 2007 on SFI-certified Weyerhaeuser lands in Washington state.
-Challenging SFI to back up its claims of "independence" and "rigorous audits," the Sierra Club requested that Weyerhaeuser's SFI certification be revoked.
+In 2009, the Sierra Club lodged a formal complaint with SFI, alleging that Weyerhaeuser engaged in risky and irresponsible logging on steep slopes that led to 1,259 landslides in 2007 on SFI-certified Weyerhaeuser lands in Washington state.
+Challenging SFI to back up its claims of independence and "rigorous audits," the Sierra Club requested that Weyerhaeuser's SFI certification be revoked.

-A peer reviewed landslide study concluded that the Washington State landslides that the Sierra Club attributed to Weyerhaeuser's logging practices were the result of extreme weather conditions such as heavy rainfall and not the result of steep slope logging by the company.
-Landslides occur on both logged and unlogged sites, but science shows that logging (and logging roads) dramatically increase the risk of landslides.